minad/evaluator/README.markdown

     6241509647120.42 MeV

 The calculator loads a few natural constants at startup (calc.startup).
-For unit support my minad-units library is used.
+For unit support my unit gem is used.
 Units are denoted in brackets e.g. [meter], [kV] etc

 Authors
 -------